 File photo: Policemen following up on citizens' commitment to wear face masks in Egypt amid coronavirus concerns

-According to the Egyptian interior ministry's figures from Sunday till Thursday, 79,217 violations have been reported nationwide for not wearing protective face masks.
+According to the Egyptian interior ministry's figures over the last week starting from Sunday, as many as 125,674 violations have been reported nationwide for not wearing masks, 121,779 of whom already paid the immediate fines, each amounting to EGP 50.

 Egypt, which is currently facing the second wave of the pandemic, has been recently witnessing a rebound of daily infections after reporting low rates over the past months.

-Moreover, restaurants and coffee shops not abiding by the coronavirus restrictions, which include a limited occupancy rate of 50 percent, will be closed for a week and fined EGP 4,000 ($252.5).
+According to the new measures, restaurants and coffee shops not abiding by the coronavirus restrictions, which include a limited occupancy rate of 50 percent, will be closed for a week and fined EGP 4,000.